craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Switch `devExpectStringEnable` on and enter correct values for whileLoop tests cases.

 0. Had to change the `processLoop` to not break on loop conditions of never - because otherwise some cbe are not setup for postcessers.
 Therefore also had to turn off `devExpectStringEnable` because many of those are expecting loop to quit on never conditions.
 However, the loop count is still important, so `devExpectStringEnable` might be switched on later .... but there is another problem - when the loop antecesser conditions change the loop will be recalculated and the loopCount may differ.
 Which leads to another issue - preserving the union state of inner loops so that subsequent calls to processLoop do less work or possibly no work at all, not to mention convergence and being accurate.
 Keeping in mind the aforementioned major change required, all tests are passing.